 4. Enter the value

-Step 25: Right-click on the This PC on your desktop and select Map network drive
+Step 25: Right-click on My PC in your desktop and select Map network drive.

 2. Tick the second box